fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 - Seeing performance issues from the user point of view
 - Knowing the number of active users
 - Identifying specific users that were having performance issues
-- Catching front end errors - User info such as browser type and location
+- Catching front end errors
+- Tracking user info such as browser type and location

-We created a custom plugin for Raygun that would push errors and performance information to [Stackify Retrace](https://stackify.com/retrace/) via a backend API.
+We created a custom plugin for Raygun that would push errors and performance information to [Stackify Retrace](https://stackify.com/retrace/) via a back-end API.
 This allowed us to have all of our error logging and alerting in one place.

 Note that Raygun continues to evolve and now has many [plugins](https://raygun.com/docs/plugins/) to allow the export of alerts and data.
 Raygun is also starting to work in the [APM space](https://raygun.com/platform/apm).

 **Some RUM Tools**
 - [Raygun](https://raygun.com)